sebastianspicker/cs2-server-ops/README.md

 A working tree for cs2-server-ops with an evolving implementation history.

 ## Overview
-cs2-server-ops documents maintained build commands, known limits, and remaining work.
+cs2-server-ops records the stable project shape and the work still worth checking.

 ## Status
 Lifecycle stage: publication.
-The useful early notes have been carried forward.
+Maintenance guidance now reflects the stable shape.

 ## Development
-- Aligned local and CI checks for python.
+- Reduced surprise in the ruff release checks.

-- Earlier scratch detail is now represented in maintained sections.
+- The older setup fragments have been reduced to the useful parts.

 ## Usage
 - Merged scattered ruff guidance into the docs.